rheam97/restroom-finder/README.md

 Given I sam searching for good restrooms near me
-When I open the app, I am able to see the map markers with basic review information on the map When I hover over the marker, the information with rating and icons appears in the popup I am given options within a certain radius
+When I open the app, I am able to see the map markers with basic review information on the map When I hover over the marker, the information with rating and icons appears in the popup When I search for restrooms
+I am given options within a certain radius
 When I log into the app
 User authentication will occur and redirect to login if the inputs are not correct When I log in with the correct user inputs